KhronosGroup/Vulkan-Samples/samples/extensions/memory_budget/README.md

 add_device_extension(VK_EXT_MEMORY_BUDGET_EXTENSION_NAME);
 ````

-Memory properties related structure instances were defined and initialized in the header of ```MemoryBudget``` class,
+Memory properties related structure instances were defined and initialized in the header of the ```MemoryBudget``` class,
 listed as follows:

 ````cpp